thedarredondo/data-science-fundamentals/README.md

 ## Goal

 The goal of this course is to get as many people as possible doing bayesian statistical analysis as soon as possible.
-Any inclusions and exclusions in content were made with this goal in mine.
+Any inclusions and exclusions in content were made with this goal in mind.
-I'd love to hear feedback on how to better achieve the goal of getting the most people doing bayesian statistics quickly.
+I'd love to hear feedback on how to better achieve the goal of getting the most people doing bayesian statistics.

+By the end of the course, students will:

+- understand that all models are wrong, but that some models are useful.

+- understand the connection between between model architectures, from a single variable parameter estimate, through various forms of linear regression, and to Guassian proccesses and Random Forests.

+- be able to explain why all models require assumptions.

+- be able to use contextual knowledge and assumptions to their advantage in the contruction of statistical models, through the use of likelihoods and priors

+- be able to explain the concepts of under and over fitting (AKA the bias/variance tradeoff), and how prior and likelihood selection influnces under and over fitting.

-If you're familiar with either bayesian statisticals or statistical learning, then here's a more concrete version of the goal:
+If you're familiar with either bayesian statisticals or statistical learning, or using this course to teach yourself, then here's a more concrete teaser:

-by the end of the course,

-students will be able to apply the bayesian additive regression tree (BART) model to real world data, explain how BART models connect to neural networks (NN), and explain why BART models perform as well or better than NNs on small to medium size data sets.
+- by the end of the course, you will be able to apply the bayesian additive regression tree (BART) model to real world data, explain how BART models connect to neural networks (NN), and explain why BART models perform as well or better than NNs on small to medium size data sets.

-There's a lot of learning on the way to that goal, and I've ienvitably left things out, both intentially and unintentially.
-Again, let me know if any of those decisions should change.
+There's a lot of learning on the way to these goal, and I've ienvitably left things out.
+Let me know if you have any suggestions.

 ## Prerequisites
 Hardware:

 1 to 1 student to computer ratio

 Content Knowledge:

 Algebra II

 The Alg.
 II prereq. could be relaxed if the material in Units 1, 2, and 3 was modified to almost entirely ignore mathematical formula.
-Even so, I'd caution teaching this course with only an Alg.
-I prerequisete.

-My resasoning: this course assumes students have decent graphical inuition, and demands that students use graphical representations to summarize functions (statisical models are functions).
-Without graphical inuition to lean on in times of stress , I fear that students will memorize instead of explore.
+This course assumes students have decent graphical inuition, and assumes that students find it obvious that graphs can summarize algorithms and functions.

-Perhaps my fears are unfounded.
-Open a discussion to let me know your thoughts.
-Especially let me know if you taught a version of this course to students who only new Alg.
-I, and felt that it went well.
+No prior coding/progamming experience necessary [*at least, once I finish Unit 1*]

 ## Structure of the Lesson Materials

 All the files are jupyter notebooks, created within Google's [Colab environment](https://colab.research.google.com/).
-I highly recommend viewing and manipulating these files in that environment, and having your students manipulate copies of those files in colab as well.
-Colab is not only user friendly, its also a standard environment for doing data analysis and machine learning in inudstry.
+I recommend viewing and manipulating these files in that environment, and having your students manipulate copies of those files in colab as well.
+Colab is user friendly, its a standard environment for doing data analysis and machine learning.

-Files are broken up into Units.
-Within each unit there is an Answer Key (AK) and Student Facing Notes (SF).
+The course is broken up into Units.
+Within each unit there are 4 files, two of which are Answer Key Notes (AK) and Student Facing Notes (SF).
 AKs are written to be viewed by educators and students alike.

 SFs have tasks and blanks spots for student answers.
 Educators are meant to guide students to an answer when doing a task, and students are intended to collaborate as much as possible on the tasks in SFs.
-Its very possible students will be unable to reach a resonable or complete answer on their own; teacher's are to then step in with a lecture, with the help of the AK.
+Its possible students will be unable to reach a resonable or complete answer on their own; teacher's are to then step in with a lecture, with the help of the AK.
-This probably goes without saying, but try to encourage any attempt at completing a task, however nonsensical it may seem to you.
-It make not actually be that far off on closer inspection, especially considering that this course by necissity leaves a lot of content out.
+See 'How to Use the Lesson Materials' for more details.

 There two other files in a Unit: Exercises, and Projects.